 became part of “Region 4” under the command of Major W W Harston

 based in Ashburton, Devon.
 As the final Intelligence Officer,

 Harston's command would cover the whole of the South West and South Wales.

 The IOs were being withdrawn from around August 1944 onwards leaving the Area and Group Commanders.

 After 1941 a “grouping” system was developed where various patrols within a demographic area would regularly train

 together under more local command.

-Bruton was part of group 3 along with Longleat Patrol under the Group Command of Captain A Hunt who was also the
+Bruton was part of group 3 along with East Woodlands (aka Longleat) Patrol under the Group Command of Captain A Hunt who was also the

 area Commander of Groups 3 and 4.

 Captain Albert H “Dickie” Hunt of Dropping